ti-tipakorn/GG-translate/README.md

 Customized, improved, and explained for practical use.

 ## License
 This project is for personal use only.
-FreeSimpleGUI is MIT-licensed.
+MIT-licensed.